award

 Lemon Law Car Manufacturers In Nevada

-Under Nevada law, a car manufacturer must replace or refund the defective vehicle to the vehicle purchaser. there are different ways that a manufacturer must compensate the purchaser.
+Under Nevada law, a car manufacturer must replace or refund the defective vehicle to the vehicle purchaser.
+There are different ways that a manufacturer must compensate the purchaser.
 Some examples of steps a Nevada car manufacturer must take include:

 • Reimbursing the dealer for the service